ibm-cloud-architecture/tabular-terraform/README.md

 - Export API credential token as environment variable: export IC_API_KEY="IBM Cloud API Key"
 4. [Download and install Python 3](https://www.python.org/downloads/).
 - Mac comes with Python 2 by default so Python 3 needs to be installed separately.
-- Install libraries numpy, pandas, and xlrd after Python 3 is installed.
+- Install libraries numpy, pandas, pyyaml (for yaml), and xlrd (for xslx) after Python 3 is installed.

 ## Usage

 1. Design your VPC infrastructure using [IBM Cloud Stencils](https://github.com/ibm-cloud-architecture/ibm-cloud-stencils).

-2. Customize the spreadsheets according to your design.
+2. Customize the data according to your design.

+3. To display command options: terraformer -h

-3. Execute terraformer on your customized spreadsheets:
+4. Execute terraformer on your customized data:

-- Display help:\
-terraformer -h
-- Display version:\
+- For xlsx to use Gen2 with all files from data/xslx directory and output to resources directory:\
-terraformer --version
+terraformer data/xslx
-- Use Gen2, all files from sheets directory, output to resources directory:\
+- For ods to use Gen2 with all files from data/ods directory and output to resources directory:\
-terraformer sheets
+terraformer data/ods
-- Use Gen2, vpc.xlsx from sheets directory, output to resources directory:\
+- For yaml to use Gen2 with all files from data/yaml directory and output to resources directory:\
-terraformer sheets/vpc.xlsx
+terraformer data/yaml

 4. Execute terraform in output directory to provision your VPC infrastructure:\
 terraform fmt\